lammps/lammps/doc/src/pair_table.rst

 .. code-block:: LAMMPS

-   pair_style table linear 1000
+   pair_style table lookup 1000
-   pair_style table linear 1000 pppm
+   pair_style table linear 2000 pppm
+   pair_style table spline 500
    pair_style table bitmap 12
+   pair_style table/mod linear 4000
+   pair_style table/mod spline 1000
    pair_coeff * 3 morse.table ENTRY1
    pair_coeff * 3 morse.table ENTRY1 7.0

 Description
 """""""""""

-Style *table* creates interpolation tables from potential energy and force values listed in a file(s) as a function of distance.
+Pair style *table* creates interpolation tables from potential energy and force values listed in a file(s) as a function of distance.
 When performing dynamics or minimization, the interpolation tables are used to evaluate energy and forces for pairwise interactions between particles, similar to how analytic formulas are used for other pair styles.
+Pair style *table/mod* differs from pair style table by using equidistant spacing in *r* while pair style *table* uses equidistant spacing in :math:`r^2`.

 The interpolation tables are created as a pre-computation by fitting cubic splines to the file values and interpolating energy and force